helenamin/DEB-TV-MAZE/README.md

 <p align="justify">
 All transformations are done using dbt.
 We have created 3 staging tables and 5 serving tables.
 Models are written in SQL and can be found in the <a href="https://github.com/LuckyLukeAtGitHub/deb-project2-group2/blob/main/data-transformation/dbt/tvmaze/models">dbt\tvmaze\models</a> folder.
 We've built the dbt docker image, upload onto ECR and run the instance with EC2.
-All credentials are hosted on S3.
+All credentials are hosted on S3 in an .env file.

 <figure>
 <img src="https://github.com/LuckyLukeAtGitHub/deb-project2-group2/blob/main/screenshots/dbt_success.png" alt="Successful dbt run" width="100%">